Kotlas: Gulag

 During the 1930s, Kotlas became a place to which kulaks were deported and made to work in the forestry industry.
 It was managed by the Kotlaslag division of Gulag.
 Later, it hosted all possible categories of people repressed during the Stalin era.
 A significant population of Poles existed in the area, with whole Polish villages resettled here in 1920s and 1930s.

 Labor camps existed within the territory of the city until 1953.
 Besides logging and the paper industry, inmates worked at plant, housing, bridge, and railroad construction.
 Most of camps were unguarded barrack settlements.
 In addition, Kotlas was a major transit point for deportees transferred further to the north and east, since it was a railroad terminus.
 There is a Kotlas branch of the Sovest (Conscience) organization, which seeks to preserve the memory of those times and seek compensation for victims.

+In 1998 the city authorities turned the Makarikha cemetery where prisoners and deportees were buried into a memorial complex.

 Pechora railway

 The further development of Kotlas was due to the construction of the Pechora Railway.
 Already from 1899 Kotlas was connected by a railway line with Vyatka (currently Kirov), which was heavily used for the cargo transport of goods to and from the Northern Dvina.
 In 1940, the construction of the railroad connecting Konosha (on the railway stretch between Moscow and Arkhangelsk) to Vorkuta started.
 The railroad was needed to transport coal, timber, and later oil from the Komi Republic.
 The headquarters of this railroad were opened in Kotlas.
 In the same year, Kotlas became a separate administrative unit.
 In December 1941, the road was completed, and from 1942, the regular service started.
 Kotlas thus became an important transport hub.
 The headquarters of the Pechora Railway were located in Kotlas until 1959, when the railway was merged into the Northern Railway.